 Classics face demolition

-Brutalist buildings are threatened in Germany as well.
+Brutalist buildings are under threat in Germany as well.
 The project #SOSBrutalism, initiated by the German Architecture Museum (DAM) in cooperation with the Wüstenrot Foundation, aims to draw attention to deteriorating buildings.
-Among them is the Central Animal Laboratory of the Free University of Berlin, also called the "Mouse Bunker."
+Among them is the Central Animal Laboratory of the Free University of Berlin, also known as the "Mouse Bunker."

 Successful conversion